Juicy beef and pork burgers, filled with umami flavours and breaks all the rules of how you were told a hamburger should

 To prevent your burgers from curling up, poke a hole in the middle! 🙂

 Alright, let’s do this!
-(Use the notes above to adjust the flavour and texture of the burger to your preference.)
+(Use the notes above to adjust the flavour and texture of the beef and pork burger to your preference.)
 The recipe below will show you the method to get a juicy, burger with a bit of a bounce.